phuctm97/ntast/README.md

 ## Introduction

-This document defines a format, written in [TypeScript], for representing [Notion pages][notion-page] as [abstract syntax trees][syntax-tree].
+This document defines a format, written in [TypeScript], for representing [Notion contents][notion] as [abstract syntax trees][syntax-tree].

 ### Where this specification fits

 ntast extends [unist], a format for syntax trees, to benefit from [its ecosystem of utilities][unist-utils].

-ntast relates to [Notion] and Notion API in that it is designed to enable reading from, applying complex transformations, and writing to Notion.
+ntast relates to [Notion] in that it enables reading from, applying transformations, and writing to Notion.
 It has a set of utilities to transform between ntast syntax trees and Notion API schemas.

-ntast relates to [unified] and unified-based projects in that it is designed to work throughout their ecosystems.
+ntast relates to [unified] and unified-based projects in that it can be used throughout their ecosystems.

 ntast relates to [JavaScript] in that it has an ecosystem of utilities for working with compliant syntax trees in JavaScript.
 However, ntast is not limited